 If there’s somewhere you want to go that’s making any “Safest Places to Visit in Mexico” lists, go with a group tour.
-Two of the best companies to use are Viator and Get Your Guide, two well-known tour operators.
+Two of the best companies to use are Viator and Airbnb Experiences, two well-known tour operators.
 They both have plenty of Mexico tours to choose from, in places all over the country.

 8. Use the first-class buses (ADO Bus)